muratk3n/thirdwave/en/README.md

 ---

-\#trek \#voyager Of course they could beam a baby right out of mother's vomb
+\#trek \#voyager Of course they could just beam a baby right out of mother's vomb.
+Cesarean is so yesterday.

 ---